Get started with Balena Fin (CM3) and Node.js

 If you don't already have a balena account, make sure to sign up before continuing.

-Select the Balena Fin (CM3) device type, choose an application type, enter a name, and click Create new application:
+Select the Balena Fin (CM3) device type, choose a fleet type, enter a name, and click Create new fleet:

-After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first Balena Fin (CM3).
+After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first Balena Fin (CM3).

 Add your first device

-To connect with balenaCloud, your Balena Fin (CM3) needs a balenaOS image configured for your device type, application, and network.
-Start by clicking Add device in your application dashboard:
+To connect with balenaCloud, your Balena Fin (CM3) needs a balenaOS image configured for your device type, fleet, and network.
+Start by clicking Add device in your fleet dashboard:

 After selecting a device type, select an OS type of balenaOS, and you will see a list of available balenaOS versions.
 In general, you should use the most recent version available.
 You can also select whether to use a Development or Production edition with the respective toggle: